Zimbabwe

 Finally, to further support sustainable improvement of national hydro-met services, Weather Impact also delivers trainings on Python programming and QGIS.
 One of our core beliefs is that capacity building can create a lasting impact in the local hydro-meteorological sector, the agricultural sector, and for smallholder farmers.

-In November 2022, Weather Impact has provided a one week Python training in Zimbabwe to a selection of experts from the Meteorology Service Department (MSD), the Ministry of Agriculture (AGRITEX) and the Zimbabwe Farmers Union (ZFU).
+Weather Impact has also provided a one week Python training in Zimbabwe to a selection of experts from the Meteorology Service Department (MSD), the Ministry of Agriculture (AGRITEX) and the Zimbabwe Farmers Union (ZFU).
 The goal of this training was to advance their knowledge about utilizing Python for agro-meteorological applications and dissemination of services amongst farmers.
 In specific, the following topics were covered:

 The training was perceived very positively and participants said to be using Python on their daily work from now on.